the-pinbo/crop-prediction/README.md

 ## Model

 The model is built using Deep Neural Networks(DNNs).
 The architecture we have chosen consists of 3 hidden layers with 64, 128 and 64 neurons respectively, and an output layer of 22 neurons, each corresponding to one type of crop.
+The activation function in the input and hidden layers is [SeLU](https://pytorch.org/docs/stable/generated/torch.nn.SELU.html), while the activation function for the output layer is softmax.
+The model was created using PyTorch framework.

+## Training

-The algorithm was trained on the data with a 80:20 train-test split ratio.
+The model was trained on the data with a 80:20 train-test split ratio.
+The objective(loss) function used was categorical crossentropy, and the optimizer used was SGD(stochastic gradient descent).
 The performance metric used to evaluate the model is accuracy.
+Training was done for 120 epochs.

 ## Results
 The model achieved an accuracy of 99% on the train data, and an accuracy of about 98% on the test data, indicating a high level of accuracy in its predictions.